-Augmented reality which seemed to be something that’s made for sci-fi movies and books has now managed to make home in our lives, wonder where technology would take us.
+The augmented reality which seemed to be something that’s made for sci-fi movies and books has now managed to make a home in our lives, wonder where technology would take us.
 Sometimes it feels like tech and gadget developers pick these ideas from techy movies because if you had said the words ‘augmented reality’ 50 years ago people would have laughed over you.

 How do augmented reality apps work?